modflowpy/pymake/docs/build_apps.md

 Download and build USGS MODFLOW and related programs.

 positional arguments:
   targets               Program(s) to build.
-Options: crt, gridgen, libmf6, mf2000, mf2005, mf6, mflgr, mfnwt, mfusg, mfusg_gsi, mp6, mp7, mt3dms, mt3dusgs, sutra, swtv4, triangle, vs2dt, zbud6, zonbud3,
+Options: crt, gridgen, libmf6, mf2000, mf2005, mf6, mflgr, mfnwt, mfusg, mfusgt, mp6, mp7, mt3dms, mt3dusgs, sutra, swtv4, triangle, vs2dt, zbud6, zonbud3,
                         zonbudusg, :.
 Specifying the target to be ':' will build all of the programs.
 Multiple targets can be specified by separating individual targets by a comma (i.e., mf6,zbud6).

 options: